-The out-port medical examination process enables you to obtain your required MSC examinations occupational at Navy Medical Treatment Facilities (MTF) or Federal Occupational Health (FOH) clinics while at home on leave.
+The out-port occupational medical examination process enables you to obtain your required MSC occupational examinations at Navy Medical Treatment Facilities (MTF) or contracted Occupational Health clinics while at home on leave.
 The intent is to allow maximum flexibility in obtaining required medical examinations closer to your residence and allowing you to spend more time in a personal leave status.
 You have the option to complete your exam either while on leave or when you return to the CIVMAR Support Unit (CSU).

-There are certain aspects of the occupational medical examination which may not be done at FOH clinics.
-If you require an asbestos medical surveillance examination or an audiogram (hearing test) as part of the hearing conservation program, these examinations must be done at a MTF and not a FOH facility.
-A hearing test may be done at a FOH facility, as part of a routine physical examination, but may not be valid as part of the hearing conservation program.
+There are certain aspects of the occupational medical examination which may not be done at contracted clinics.
+If you require an asbestos medical surveillance examination or an audiogram (hearing test) as part of the hearing conservation program, these examinations must be done at a DoD Military Treatment Facility and not a contracted facility Walk-in Audiogram Information Sheet.

-While attending the medical examination, you are placed in a full duty status with pay.
+While attending the occupational medical examination, you are placed in a full duty status with pay.
 The time you take to set up the examination and to make arrangements is not paid.
 Time and attendance will be maintained by your MPS and can be accomplished by phone, fax, or other specified means.
-Compensation and transportation costs to and from the nearest medical facility will be in accordance with existing joint travel regulations entitlements.
-Mariners who miss appointments or make untimely cancellations will reflect negatively upon you and the Command.

-The MSO is the point of contact for questions from shipboard personnel regarding out-port physicals.
-CIVMARs ashore may contact the respective force medical offices:
+The MSO and MDR is the point of contact for questions from shipboard personnel regarding out-port required occupational medical exams.
+CIVMARs ashore may contact the respective MSC Force Medical Offices: